 Sorry to be the bearer of bad news 🙂

 There are just SO many ways that the proteins in gluten punch holes in our guts and ramp up the immune system.
 It happens to everyone, but a healthy person might be able to tolerate this happening without any symptoms.
 Those of us with autoimmune disease?
 We aren't as lucky.
 It really wreaks havoc on us and all those symptoms you don't want to keep having?
 They'll continue to be there.

 And the kicker that really should make you want to change your diet and lifestyle AND stay of gluten forever is that once you have one autoimmune disease, you are a lot more likely to get more autoimmune diseases.
 Especially if you already have more than one.

 How do you Start AIP?

 To see all of my own prep work before this particular time I'm doing AIP, read through my post on AIP Batch Cooking and Prep and watch the videos.
-I also recommend checking out Dr. Sarah Ballentyne's site about AIP to learn all the specific details.
+I also recommend checking my post – The Ultimate Guide to the AIP Diet – to learn all the specific details.

 Next post in this series: Why I'm Doing AIP and What I ate Days 2-4

 Make Paleo easier, faster, less expensive, and way more fun with all the resources in my Freebie Library!
 Click on the picture to find out how to access it.

 Want inspiration for using the Paleo & AIP diets to find relief from your autoimmune disease (and making it all easier) delivered directly to your email inbox?